ivyha010/emotionprediction/README.md

 ## Training and testing

 We do leave-one-out cross-validation on the extended Cognimuse dataset including 12 movie clips, therefore, we have 12 pre-trained models.
-The uploaded pre-trained models saved in *.path* files are the best ones.
+The uploaded pre-trained models saved in *.pth* files are the best ones.

 ## Paper & Citation